-Train to become a wildlife rescuer and carer in 2015
+Train to become a wildlife rescuer and carer

 You don't need any special qualifications to do the course, just a love of animals and a commitment to the protection of native wildlife and habitat.

 The two day course covers the rescue and care of a variety of native animals including adult possums, lizards, turtles and a wide range of birds.
 After completing the course and gaining some experience you can choose to go on to do other courses and learn how to rescue and care for other animals such as baby possums, macropods (such as kangaroos and wallabies), raptors (such as owls, falcons and other birds of prey), snakes and bats.

 The cost is $100 per person (or $130 for two people sharing materials who reside at the same address).
 The fee covers the cost of a range of materials; start-up equipment and a license fee of $30.00 per person.

 Join our mailing list

 Sign up to Sydney Wildlife's online mailing list.Sign up online now

 To become a carer you'll need to complete a course.Upcoming courses